 - have kidney problems.
-People whose kidneys are not working properly should not take metformin hydrochloride extendedrelease tablets. - · have liver problems. - have congestive heart failure that requires treatment with medicines. - drink a lot of alcohol (very often or short-term "binge" drinking). - get dehydrated (lose a large amount of body fluids).
+People whose kidneys are not working properly should not take metformin hydrochloride tablets. - have liver problems. - have congestive heart failure that requires treatment with medicines. - drink a lot of alcohol (very often or short-term "binge" drinking). - get dehydrated (lose a large amount of body fluids).
 This can happen if you are sick with a fever, vomiting, or diarrhea.
-Dehydration can also happen when you sweat a lot with activity or exercise and do not drink enough fluids. - have certain x-ray tests with injectable dyes or contrast agents. - have surgery. - have a heart attack, severe infection, or stroke. - are 80 years of age or older and have not had your kidney function tested.
+Dehydration can also happen when you sweat a lot with activity or exercise and do not drink enough fluids. - have certain x-ray tests with injectable dyes or contrast agents. - · have surgery. - · have a heart attack, severe infection, or stroke. - are 80 years of age or older and have not had your kidney function tested.

-What are metformin hydrochloride extended-release tablets?
+What are metformin hydrochloride tablets?

-- Metformin hydrochloride extended-release tablets are prescription medicines that contain metformin hydrochloride.
-Metformin hydrochloride extended-release tablets are used with diet and exercise to help control high blood sugar (hyperglycemia) in adults with type 2 diabetes. - Metformin hydrochloride extended-release tablets are not for people with type 1 diabetes. - Metformin hydrochloride extended-release tablets are not for people with diabetic ketoacidosis (increased ketones in your blood or urine).
+- Metformin hydrochloride tablets are prescription medicines that contain metformin hydrochloride.
+Metformin hydrochloride tablets are used with diet and exercise to help control high blood sugar (hyperglycemia) in adults with type 2 diabetes. - Metformin hydrochloride tablets are not for people with type 1 diabetes. - Metformin hydrochloride tablets are not for people with diabetic ketoacidosis (increased ketones in your blood or urine).

-Metformin hydrochloride extended-release tablets works longer in your body.
-Both of these medicines help control your blood sugar in a number of ways.
+Metformin hydrochloride tablets help control your blood sugar in a number of ways.
 These include helping your body respond better to the insulin it makes naturally, decreasing the amount of sugar your liver makes, and decreasing the amount of sugar your intestines absorb.
-GLUCOPHAGE and metformin hydrochloride extended-release tablets do not cause your body to make more insulin.
+Metformin hydrochloride tablets do not cause your body to make more insulin

-Who should not take metformin hydrochloride extendedrelease tablets?
+Who should not take metformin hydrochloride tablets?
 Some conditions increase your chance of getting lactic acidosis, or cause other problems if you take this medicine.